 Being overweight can be a frustrating situation, especially if your weight problems have led to health problems such as diabetes, high blood pressure, or heart disease.
 Those who are overweight can experience everything from social isolation to lack of energy to low self-esteem.
 Though some are able to lose the weight they want to through lifestyle changes including exercise and changes to their diets, others simply cannot achieve their weight loss goals without some help.

 If you have tried changing your lifestyle and diet and have also explored other weight loss options that have not proven effective, you may benefit from the short-term use of the drug Phentermine.
 If you believe Phentermine may be a good choice for your weight loss program, continue reading for important information.
+Our weight loss clinic in San Francisco is accepting paytens on Satturdays and Sundays, feel free to call us 11 am to 7pm.

 What is Phentermine?